YouTube Copyright Rules & Policies – Ultimate Claims Guide

 YouTube copyright claims and rules can be confusing (and sometimes a bit scary).
 You may have heard about or dealt with copyright claims and copyright strikes when posting videos on YouTube.
 If you’ve ever seen one of these messages from YouTube, you know exactly what I’m talking about.

-Youtube: a copyright claim was created for content
+YouTube: A copyright claim was created for content

 But do you understand how YouTube copyright works?
 Like how exactly are YouTube copyright claims being made and why do claims happen?